supercoderhawk/Programming-Windows-Exercise/ReadMe.md

 ##chapter 4
 A simple window-based program shows the name, description and value of system metrics with a horizontal and a vertical scroll bar.

+##chapter 5

+##chapter 6
+SystemMetricsWithChar: A window based on the program of chapter 4, added the character message process.
+KeyView: A simple window-based program shows the pressed character.